-So one of the reasons that formula feeding is not encouraged is due to the high rate of sickness caused due to incorrectly mixing formula or using unsterile water and non-sterilised bottles resulting in the creation of harmful bacteria.
+One of the reasons why formula feeding is not encouraged is due to the high rate of sickness due to incorrectly mixed formula, the use of unsterile water and non-sterilised bottles, which can result in harmful bacteria.

-“Unless the bottled water is guaranteed as “microbial free” water, the chance of microbial/bacterial contamination might be a risk.
-So safer not to use this water even though it is sealed and seemingly cleaner and safer,” pointed out the brand manager.
+“Unless the bottled water is guaranteed as ‘microbial free’ water, the chance of microbial/bacterial contamination might be a risk.
+It is safer not to use this water even though it is sealed and seemingly cleaner and safer,” pointed out the brand manager.

-General industry thoughts on bottled water is that it contains minerals (sodium etc.) which varies between brands and therefore it is difficult to determine its “impact” on the formula composition.
-Even though it is bottled water by not boiling it, it is still not sterile.
+General industry thoughts on bottled water are that it contains minerals (such as sodium) which vary between brands and therefore it is difficult to determine its impact on the formula composition.
+Even though it is bottled water, it is still not sterile.

-I believed that bottled water can also contain fluoride and continued exposure to fluoride can lead to fluorosis, which leaves white streaks on babies teeth during enamel formation, however, SANBWA have confirmed that bottled water in SA actually “contains negligible amounts of flouride.
-Our ground water by nature of geology does not yield flouride rich water” and nothing is added to it when bottled.
+I believed that bottled water can also contain fluoride and continued exposure to fluoride can lead to fluorosis, which leaves white streaks on a baby’s teeth during enamel formation.
+However, SANBWA have confirmed that bottled water in SA “contains negligible amounts of fluoride.
+Our ground water by nature of geology does not yield fluoride-rich water” and nothing is added to it when bottled.

 I was always also under the impression that the chemicals from the plastic bottles can leach into the water and contaminate it, but SANBWA have confirmed that this is a “popular urban myth and has been debunked by many credible scientific sources in recent years.”